data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the evaluated result for each element in `x`.
-Must be the same data type as `x`.
+The returned array must have the same data type as `x`.

 ### <a name="not_equal" href="#not_equal">#</a> not_equal(x1, x2, /)